Floyd B. Olson: Olson as governor

 At the time Olson assumed his office, Minnesota's legislature was officially non-partisan but was in reality dominated by conservative Republicans who opposed most of what Olson stood for.

 Nevertheless, Olson soon proved himself skilled at the art of politics and managed to fulfill the vast majority of his campaign promises.
 During his three terms as governor, Olson proposed, and the legislature passed, bills that instituted a progressive income tax, created a social security program for the elderly, expanded the state's environmental conservation programs, guaranteed equal pay for women and the right to collective bargaining, and instituted a minimum wage and a system of unemployment insurance.
+Olson received criticism from State Senator Milton Lightner for not vetoing a single appropriations bill in his first term.
+Olson was the first governor to achieve this feat, which Lightner considered irresponsible.

 Despite these changes, the thing Olson wanted the most, a bill that would have put Minnesota's electric utilities, iron mines, oil fields, grain elevators, and meatpacking plants under state ownership, never saw the light of day, as the legislature balked at what they saw as socialism and Olson insisted was "cooperativism".

 As the platform of his party grew successively more radical, Olson's support amongst the middle class gradually began to erode.
 His vigorous support from labor and agriculture, however, remained undiminished and he was easily reelected in 1932 and 1934.

 In 1933, Time magazine quoted Olson speaking from the steps of the state capitol:I am making a last appeal to the Legislature.
 If the Senate does not make provision for the sufferers in the State and the Federal Government refuses to aid, I shall invoke the powers I hold and shall declare martial law. ...
 A lot of people who are now fighting [relief] measures because they happen to possess considerable wealth will be brought in by provost guard and be obliged to give up more than they would now.
 There is not going to be misery in this State if I can humanly prevent it. ...
 Unless the Federal and State governments act to insure against recurrence of the present situation, I hope the present system of government goes right down to hell.